-- Do you need to add a new VAP?
-If yes, go to Networks to add a VAP. - Do you need to add a new group?
-If yes, go to Local Groups to add a group. - Do you need to add a new user?
-If yes, go to Local Users to add a user.
+Do you need to add a new VAP?
+If yes, go to Networks page to add a VAP.

+Do you need to add a new group or new user?
+If yes, go to Local Groups/Users page to add a group or user.